Understanding Capital Gains Tax When Selling a House in Virginia

 These improvements increase your adjusted basis and can reduce taxable capital gains.
 From the sale price of your Virginia home, subtract costs directly associated with selling, including real estate agent commissions, closing fees, and any repairs required before listing.

-The resulting figure is your realized amount from the sale.
-To determine taxable profit, you need to subtract the adjusted basis from this realized amount.
+The resulting figure is the amount you realized from the sale.
+To determine taxable profit, you must subtract the adjusted basis from this realized amount.

 Remember that if you’ve lived in your home for at least two of the five years preceding the sale, you may qualify for a capital gains exclusion of up to $250,000 for single filers or $500,000 for married couples filing jointly.
 Understanding these calculations ensures you accurately assess your financial outcome when selling property in Virginia.